« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 “First humans land on Mars” is a global historical event.

-• thaumaturgy a day ago
+• thaumaturgy 5 months ago

 Humans are extraordinary machines.